FKH886/Hit-n-Blow/README.md

 # Hit-n-Blow
-a guessing game call Mastermind, and the AI to solve it.
+a guessing game called Mastermind, and the AI to solve it.